Vasu77df/VasuperSiteSource/content/en/posts/amd-yocto-post.md

 ---
-title: Building a Linux image using Yocto for [AMD Ryzen Embedded v1000 Series](https://www.amd.com/en/products/embedded-ryzen-v1000-series) SoCs with AWS SDKs, clients and software baked in.
+title: Building a Linux image using Yocto for AMD Ryzen Embedded v1000 Series SoCs with AWS stuff baked in.
 date: 2022-10-30T17:25:08-05:00
 draft: false
 ---